paulscherrerinstitute/ecmccfg/examples/test/festo/readme.md

 6. Press resart
 7. Answer yes to download parameters
 8. wait for restart, now etehrcat should be visible (etehrcat slaves)

+# Open loop
+Tghe drive will not update the openloop position if configured in CSV also confirmed by festo (support from festo in progress).
+However the eact velo updates.

+#  BISS

+* Seems will only work with 6MHz..